FDonovan98/portfolio/pages/ReflectiveJournal.md

 ---
 <h2>21/11/22 - 02/12/22</h2>

-This week I began the first detail pass of my Cathedral scene with zBrush, utilising arraymesh and live booleans which, especially when combined, are wonderful.
+This week I began the first detail pass of my Cathedral scene with zBrush, utilising Arraymesh and Live Booleans which, especially when combined, are wonderful.
 They've allowed fast iteration over the whole model, enabling me to easily adjust the size or shape of one window and then see that change across the entire model.
 I've also done a second lighting pass with this updated model, which you can see below.

 <div class="box">
 	<div class="row">